SimplyUnnamed/tripwire/README.md

 # README

-Some things have changed, read carefully - also Docker has some isssues yet, recommend not using it or helping solve the issues.
+Some things have changed, read carefully
 The landing page twitter feed won't work since the one I used requires a private token, I will have to find a new way to do it later.

 ### Tripwire - EVE Online wormhole mapping web tool
 - MIT license
 - [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Setup guide for Linux

 Requirements:
 - PHP7+ (older requires polyfill for public/login.php as documented in that file)
 - php-mbstring must be installed
 - MySQL (or some flavor of MySQL - needed because database EVENTS)